stnoah1/PORT/README.md

 ## Training and Testing
 - We set the seed number for Numpy and PyTorch as 0 for reproducibility.
 - If you want to change the masking proportion, change `mask_prob` into other value.
-- The model file will be available soon.
+- The `model.py` will be available soon.

 This is an example command for training PORT on Panoptic dataset, and refining the result of `mobilenetv2` backbone.
 ```